 We charge hourly rates for an initial financial planning analysis that would include developing an investment plan, retirement planning, and estate planning.
-Complexity and time determine the initial planning fee.
+Complexity, time, and the experience of our advisory team members determine the initial planning fee.

 On an ongoing basis, we charge a Financial Planning and Asset Management Fee which is a percentage of investable assets.
 Ongoing services are detailed above.

 A transparent discussion of client fees takes place at our initial meeting.